Solitaire everywhere. Note the olympic design woven into the curtain on the right. Same in other two hotels.

 This year the couch was on the left; most of the years it was under the window, facing the TV.
 The cabinet on the right is the sewing machine Slavica by Bagat of Zadar.

 Her dad came to see us, and we handed him the fishing gear and the phone.
-Then we drove him home, as he deliberately did not take the bike ("my mErcedes"), and said hi to oma and plugged in the phone, so she'd now have one in the lobby, where she sits most of the time anyway.
+Then we drove him home, as he deliberately did not take the bike ("my mErcedes") so he could have a rakija or two with my dad, and said hi to Oma and plugged in the phone, so she'd now have one in the lobby, where she sits most of the time anyway.
 Skviki (the dog, though the nickname is lifted from Alan Ford comics, where it's a guinea pig... did look like one when he was a puppy) was happy to see us.